Connie Matthews: Black Panther Party organizer

+"Zionist Judges" controversy

 Matthews also began to also make visits to the United States as well as writing articles for The Black Panther, the Panthers' official newspaper.
 In the spring of 1970, she courted controversy in relation to the Chicago Eight trial, of which Bobby Seale was a part of.
-The Jewish Telegraph Agency accused Matthews of labelling the Judge a "Zionist", and of thinking of all Jews as Zionists.
-Huey Newton would directly respond to the controversy, asking Jewish publications such as the magazine Jewish Currents to reprint statement he had made in September 1969 in the Black Panther newspaper, where he explicitly stated the official policy of the party was not anti-Semitic.
-Newton also referred to the controversy within the Black Panther paper itself in a late April 1970 edition in which he referred to Matthews comments as "made in anger" (at how the trial was being run).
+In one edition of the Black Panther, Matthews argued that Zionists were responsible for the legal prosecution of prominent Black Panther leaders, identifying both Judge Monroe Friedman and Judge Julius J. Hoffman as "Zionist judges."
+She claimed that Jewish defendants (whom she called "Zionists") in the Chicago Conspiracy Eight trial had sacrificed Bobby Seale for their own benefit and concluded by condemning Zionism as "a racist doctrine".
+Throughout the article, Matthews made no distinction between Jews, Zionists, and racists, consistently treating the terms as interchangeable and portraying Zionists collectively as responsible for racism, political persecution, and the actions of individual Jewish figures.
+Huey Newton would directly respond to the controversy, asking Jewish publications such as the magazine Jewish Currents to reprint a statement he had made in September 1969 in the Black Panther newspaper, where he explicitly stated the official policy of the party was not antisemitic.
+Newton also referred to the controversy within the Black Panther paper itself in a late April 1970 edition in which he referred to Matthews' comments as "made in anger" (at how the trial was being run).